 Gena Peone graduated in 2013.
-She works as Assistant Collections Manager for the Spokane Tribe of Indians.
-She works with archival and material culture collections in the tribe’s Preservation department.
+She is now archivist for the Northwest Indian Fisheries Commission.
+Previously, she worked as Assistant Collections Manager for the Spokane Tribe of Indians.
+She has worked with archival and material culture collections in a number of organizations.
 She won a scholarship to attend the HiPSTAS Institute at University of Texas.

 Shannon Rosenbaum presented "Youth Services: Programs, Outreach and Creative Funding," at the 2014 ALA Conference in Las Vegas.
 She works as the library specialist - youth services for Nisqually Indian Tribe.She was selected as the 2012 AILA Emerging Leader.
 Rosenbaum's ALA Emerging Leaders 2012 Group Project, a 35th Anniversary Celebration oral history of the LIRT can be found on the group's website.